Undume/CubesVRZenject/README.md

 * Used the **Zenject** framework to implement a DI design pattern.
 * Used new **openXR** to crossplatform **PCVR** and **Oculus**.
 (Not working with HTC Vive because I am using the pointerPosition input)
 * Used **Resonance** from google for spatialization.
 I don't recommend using it anymore, it has been without support for years now.
+* There are a lot of stuff that can be improved.
+It is a rushed test.

 Already there are two built versions, an executable for win64 and an .apk for Oculus Quest, in the releases section.